SeanWrightSec/spring-rce-poc/README.md

 This will use the `Dockerfile-jetty` Docker file to build the webapp within a Jetty app server.

-### run-poc.sh
+### run-poc.sh & run-poc-rest.sh

-The script `run-poc.sh` does allow for a customer command to be passed as an argument:
+The scripts `run-poc.sh` and `run-poc-rest.sh` allow for a customer command to be passed as an argument:

 ```./run-poc.sh "<command-goes-here>"```